Komodo/komodo-website/src/pages/blog/2014-06/komodo-docpad-vagrant-puppet.html.md

 I found the [solution on (surprise!)
 Stackoverflow][3].
 The answer from [harrie][4] is a little bit of VBox command line voodoo which I think is way more fun than any of the other answers

-## TODOs

-*Right now you need to manually create a symlink to the docpad executable into /usr/local/node/node-default/bin which shouldn't be necessary.
-*The class in Puppet that runs ```bower install``` does nothing

   [1]: /authors/#NathanRijksen
   [2]: /blog/2014-05/the-state-of-static-site-generators/